 Azalea is now looking at the causes of sexual exploitation as well as the consequences, by addressing the issue of demand.
 We recognise that just as one women exits, another fills her place, because the demand is still there.
 To this end, we are setting up a separate group offering support for men who access women for sex and violence.
 We are doing this in partnership with other agencies and hope to develop a programme that will help kerb crawlers to change their attitudes and behaviour.
 Read more about Flint here

 We are involved in the fight for freedom from sexual exploitation globally, consulting and training teams around the UK and the world.
-This is a new area of work that we are exploring, starting with developing a project in Hong Kong, and this aspect of our work is self-funding.
-For more information email [email protected]
+This has included developing a project in Hong Kong and training teams in Eastern Europe, and this aspect of our work is self-funding.

 Who We Are